winterstein/react-game-engine/src/book/chapter1.md

 ### Driving

 And then, without further ado, we are off.

 There really should have been more ado: A speech by the mayor; weeeping friends...

 But it's just the click of seatbelts, the clunk of car doors, and the rumble of the engine.

-//(drive, city, field, cows skull, field)

 > It's a long drive.
 How will I pass the time?